Group photo of the attorneys of Angelo, Kilday & Kilduff

 Biography

-Prior to moving into civil practice, Mr. Kilday was in the District Attorney's Office for five years trying criminal cases including cases of robbery, rape, arson and the first consumer fraud case to go to trial.
-He has taught CEB courses for over 25 years (Depositions, Effective Direct & Cross-Exam) and has been the POST (Peace Officer Standards and Training) instructor for the Officer Involved Shootings course for Northern California for over 15 years.
-He has also been on the faculty of the Hastings College of Advocacy, a guest lecturer in the trial advocacy program and in civil rights classes at local law schools and several times a year is asked to speak at seminars and conferences, often in the area of police liability.
+Before transitioning to civil practice, Mr. Kilday served as a prosecutor in the District Attorney’s Office for five years, where he handled criminal cases, including those involving robbery, rape, arson, and the first consumer fraud trial.
+Over the course of 25 years, he has taught CEB courses, including Depositions and Effective Direct & Cross-Examination.
+Additionally, he has served as the instructor for the Officer Involved Shootings course for Northern California’s Peace Officer Standards and Training (POST) for over 15 years.
+Furthermore, he has held a faculty position at the Hastings College of Advocacy, serving as a guest lecturer within the trial advocacy program and offering insights into civil rights classes at various local law schools.
+Additionally, he is frequently invited to share his expertise as a speaker at seminars and conferences, with a particular focus on topics related to police liability.
 Mr. Kilday was also elected to the American Board of Trial Advocates (ABOTA) in 2010.

 In addition to Angelo, Kilday & Kilduff surviving years with Bruce as Managing Partner, he is most proud of his children, Elisabeth (who he says runs the Smithsonian) and Patrick (who is in a surgical practice in Sacramento), and his wife, Sue (a retired teacher with boundless patience).
-Mr. Kilday was relieved to finish a 4-day hike along the Inca Trail into Machu Picchu with his family in June, 2011.
+Mr. Mr. Kilday experienced a sense of accomplishment upon completing a 4-day hike along the Inca Trail leading to Machu Picchu in June 2011, accompanied by his family.

 • Civil Rights Litigation